 - Loss of your driver’s license for up to 2 years

 It is possible to receive both a fine and jail time.
-Additionally, the above penalties do not include a possible state fine, which can be either $3,000, $4,500, or $6,000—assessed upon sentencing.
+Additionally, the above penalties do not include a possible state fine, which can be assessed at $3,000, $4,500, or $6,000 upon sentencing.

 What Are the Collateral Consequences for a DWI in Texas?

-Getting arrested for a DWI is embarrassing, and it often leads to a loss of reputation and rapport among friends, neighbors, and colleagues.
+A DWI arrest is embarrassing and can hurt your reputation and social standing.
 But the collateral consequences of a DWI go beyond social implications.

-A DWI conviction can make it difficult to find a job, get a loan, or even rent an apartment.
+A DWI conviction can make it challenging to find employment, secure a loan, or even rent an apartment.
 In some cases, DWIs can entirely close the door on some career options where a clean record is required.

-How Will a DWI Charge Affect My Criminal Record and Background Checks?
+How Will a DWI Affect My Criminal Record?

 A DWI charge will remain on your record and show up every time someone runs a background check on you.
 The only exception is if you have the charge expunged—though this is only possible if the charge did not lead to a conviction.

 When applying for a new job, an employer will probably run a background check on you.
-A criminal record, especially DWI charges, can cast you in a negative light.
-As a result, you may be deemed less favorable to employ than an applicant with a clean record.
-Similarly, a criminal record can hurt your ability to get a loan, and secure housing.
+A criminal record, especially DWI charges, can hurt their first impression, particularly if the role requires driving.
+An applicant with a clean record will often have an advantage.

 Background checks are routine in the following circumstances: